chantzos/__/README.md

 not wise (some are explained in the source code))), which it rather happened to work very early enough good.
-But because of this, the machine is rather fragile and development is considering as carefull exercise.
-But, though there are obvious weekness, like the undo operation or when editing lines longer than the screen columns, very seldom i lost work.
-But when and if it happens the inevitable, then usually the error message is enough descriptfull, to guide you to fix the condition.
+But because of this, the machine is rather fragile and development is considering as careful exercise.
+But, though there are obvious weakness, like the undo operation or when editing lines longer than the screen columns, very seldom i lost work.
+But when and if it happens the inevitable, then usually the error message is enough descriptive, to guide you to fix the condition.
-Actually a self developed and maintainable system, was (even if it was hidden somehow, at least at the begining), one of the rationales that lead to this code.
+Actually a self developed and maintainable system, was (even if it was hidden somehow, at least at the beginning), one of the rationales that lead to this code.
 This might has to do with the complexity of the modern systems.
 For quite too many, a unix environment with a shell and an editor are all they need (to be fully productive).
-They appreciate the peacefull, expected, sensible, tested, standardized, builded through experience, consiense and logic system, that ends to be very pleasant.
-At the worst of the cases is always a settler and should be easilly accessible (as a gained standard) to any of the operating systems today.
-A C library, a compiler, the development tools, a posix shell ...
+They appreciate the peaceful, expected, sensible, tested, standardized, built-ed through experience, conscience and logic system, that ends to be very pleasant.
+At the worst of the cases is always a settler and should be easily accessible (as a gained standard) to any of the operating systems today.
+A C library, a compiler, the development tools, a posix shell, some sanity ...

 The user has to feel that has the control, its our human being desire.

-But Ved is intented to be the underlying system and it is.
+But Ved is intended to be the underlying system and it is.
 However, the system that works with a text buffer, is based on filetypes, which contribute a lot of code, and that code can change significantly the behavior (usually the Normal Mode (the pager in other words, which in all the other applications other than ved, quits with q, like a pager does)).
+In Normal mode all the function references associated with keypresses, can execute three function calls.
+From the returned value of the first function call (which by default is a stub function that returns zero), depends, if control will return to the caller (when -1), or continue by executing the default associated action with the key (when 0), or execute the third function (which by default does nothing).
+As an example the right key in Normal Mode, sets the pointer one cell to the right (if there is enough text).
+However, the media application sets in its playlist buffer structure a callback function, that when the right arrow key is pressed, it draws a box with information about what's currently playing.
+Then it returns -1, which is interpreted as return immediately and do not try to call the other functions.
+If the the returned value was zero, the default action for right key (move one cell to right) would be executed.
+On any other value, the function calls the last function, which usually is being used to clean up states or for refinement after the default action.
+For instance, again in media and while navigating in the playlist frame (reached with "l"), the down arrow key, first goes down to the next line (default action), and then in the last call, checks if the current filename/song, has embedded tags and if it does, it display them.
+The returned value of the third function is ignored.

-The editor didn't ever have the intention to be a vim clone, but rather use the admitable geniusly captured and implemented (in vim perfectly) model of modes (besides its intuitive interface which is based on finger mnemonic intuitive keys that are connected with actions, like c[Ww] (change [Ww]ord)); which in this application this model (of modes), has been already extended and will be even much more (if it (the project) will still happily live), in many more modes.
+The editor didn't ever have the intention to be a vim clone, but rather use the admitable geniously captured and implemented (in vim perfectly) model of modes - besides the intuitive interface which is based on mnemonic keys that are connected with actions and keywords, like [cd][i][Ww] for [cd](hange|delete) [[i]nner] [Ww]ord.

+In this application this model (of modes), has been already extended.

+Many operations (like the above mentioned) are depended on small menus, that work with uniformity, as far it concerns:
+  - the drawing style
-Many operations (like the above mentioned) are depended on small menus, that work with uniformity, as far it conserns, the drawing style, the selection style (the space bar (for instance) (and very natural) accepts a match on all those menus, the arrow keys can be used to navigate to all the directions of the printed matches, the escape on menus aborts, the carriage return accepts and executes the command line), but also the underlying code.
+  - the selection style (the space bar (for instance) (and very natural) accepts a match on all those menus, the arrow keys can be used to navigate to all the directions of the printed matches, the escape (in this case) aborts, the carriage return accepts and executes the command line)
+  - but also the underlying code which is trying to be consistent

-### Inner Syntax
+### Inner Code

-Libraries are written with an inner syntax (that needs pre-parsing and compiling to S-Lang), which is being used to create, either new or static instances, of either mini or more complex function environments (by adding a lot of boilerplate code).
-This is to create an abstraction level (a struct and an associated static namespace, with a group of functions and variables part of this same object), and an unaccessible private namespace with the implementation details.
-Instantanation is done with the first loading.
+Most of the libraries are written with such (inner) syntax, that needs pre-parsing and compiling to S-Lang.
+This is being used to create, either new or static instances, of either mini or more complex function environments (by adding a lot of boilerplate code).
+This is to create an abstraction level, a structure and an associated static namespace (with a group of functions and variables part of this same object), and an inaccessible private namespace with the implementation details. instantiation is done with the first loading.

-Those structures allows code consistency and organization.
+Those structures allows for code consistency and organization.
-But the main reason is that every method of those structures, is actually running through an interpreted function, which catches any error and calls the error handler.
-The default handler prints a detailed error and gives control then to the main application loop.
+But the main reason is that every method of those structures, is actually running through an interpreted function, which catches any error and calls an error handler.

+The default error handler it prints a detailed error and then gives control to the main application loop.

 It also allows profiling, by just changing the interpreted function.
 Any application accepts a "--profile" command line